Covid-19 National Lockdown Phase 3

 The Partners and Management of Rosmellyn Surgery.

-If you or any member of your household have a ‘new continuous cough’ or high temperature/fever please access www.111.nhs.uk online for the latest advice on treatment and self-isolation.
+If you or any member of your household have a ‘new continuous cough’, high temperature/fever or loss of taste and smell then please access www.111.nhs.uk online for the latest advice on treatment, testing and when to isolate.

 Rosmellyn Surgery has now adopted a fully triaged appointment system as per NHSE guidelines during this COVID-19 pandemic .